5 things homebuyers don’t want to see

 Trust us, prospective buyers have a knack for finding cracks, stains and dust in areas you didn’t even know to check.
 A house is a huge investment, after all.
-As well as clearing out the clutter and fixing damp, rot and stains, there are also things home buyers don’t want to see that are less than obvious.
-Save your blushes and maximise your selling price by fixing these common issues.
+As well as clearing out the clutter and fixing damp, rot and stains, there are also things homebuyers don’t want to see that are less than obvious.
+Use these 5 tips to maximise your selling price by fixing these common issues.

 Making an entrance